MaoZain/secondKill_Plus/README.md

 # Usage
 1. Clone this project to local.
+2. python3 env
+3. pip install selenium
+4. install chromedriver in your device
-2. Obey the rules commented at the beginning.
+5. Obey the rules commented at the beginning.